rse/vingester/README.md

 **Ingest Web Contents as Video Streams**

-This is **Vingester**, a small Electron-based desktop application for use under Windows, macOS and Linux to run multiple Chromium-based Web browser instances and ingesting their rendered Web Contents as desktop/window-captured or NDI-multicasted video streams for further use in video mixing applications.
-It is primarily intended as a companion application to OBS Studio in order to ingest OBS.Ninja sessions in an efficient way.
+**Vingester** is a small Electron-based desktop application for use under Windows, macOS and Linux to run multiple Chromium-based Web browser instances and ingesting their rendered Web Contents as desktop/window-captured or NDI-multicasted video streams for further use in video mixing applications.

+**Vingester** is primarily intended as an essential companion application to OBS Studio and OBS.Ninja in order to ingest the video streams of OBS.Ninja meeting particpants into an OBS Studio based production in an efficient and robust way.
+As challenge here is that although OBS.Ninja could be directly running in a Browser Source of OBS Studio, using it for more than 3-4 participants causes a dramatical performance drop-down in OBS Studio and as a result at least regularily destroys the audio quality in OBS Studio.

 ![Vingester Screenshot](vingester-screenshot.png)